If you notice any of the following, your Google Account may have been hacked, hijacked, or compromised:

-- Changes you didn’t make: Your profile picture, descriptions, email settings, or sent messages are different.
+- Changes you didn’t make: Your profile picture, descriptions, email settings, AdSense association, or sent messages are different.

-- Uploaded videos that aren't yours: Someone has posted videos as your account.
-You may see email notifications about these videos, sometime in relation to penalties or strikes against bad content.
+- Uploaded videos that aren't yours: Someone has posted videos as your Google Account.
+You may get email notifications about these videos for penalties or strikes against bad content.

-You can still sign in to your account
+You can still sign in to your Google Account

-For help getting back in to your account:
+For help with getting back into your Google Account:

 - Follow the steps to recover your account.